Skip to main content

 The earning method determines when a policy change takes effect:

 ℹ️ It is not possible to change the date when a policy change takes effect to a date back in time.
-Or to a future date.
-The standard rules described above always apply.

 FAQ